wijerasa/ete-build/README.md

 ### Display tree

-Following code will display the image of the Aliignment.
+Following code will display the image of the Alignment.

 ```python
 from IPython.display import Image